Using Building Blocks to Express Inheritance Idioms

 The representation additions are not expressed until the private type's completion in the package private part, using a type extension.
 The steps are the same two for any private type: a declaration in the package visible part, with a completion in the package private part.
 The difference is the client visibility to the parent type.

-• We will assume that the parent type and the child type are both private types, i.e., abstract data types, because that is the best practice.
+We assume that the parent type and the child type are both private types, i.e., abstract data types, because that is the best practice.
 See the Abstract Data Type idiom for justification and details.

 package P is